icisner/Game/README.md

   $> python -m SimpleHTTPServer 8080
   ```
 **Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL and name are defined and not empty**

+    Using **forEach** function to loop trought all the elements to test that url and name are not empty

 **Write a new test suite named `"The menu"` that ensures the menu element is hidden by default**